zacharywhitley/unbbayes/UnBBayes/README.txt

 7. Create the website.
 Go to the projects root folder command line and run**: mvn site:site -Dmaven.test.skip=true
 8. Verify that the created website is correct.
+9. Since we do not know how to add direct html code using the apt format, we have to manually change the generated video_tutorial.html file.
+Replace the code for showing the youtube video by copying from the .apt source file and pasting into the corresponding postion in the .html generated file.
-9. Deploy the new website.
+10. Deploy the new website.
 Go to the projects root folder command line and run**: mvn site:deploy -Dmaven.test.skip=true

 * For now we are skipping the tests because we have to fix some tests before doing that.